cynynpri/analyze_env/ReadMe.md

 # Cyan's analyze_env
-My Jupyter lab environment on Python and R.
+My Jupyter lab docker container environment on Python and R.
 This container is available pytorch, r and opencv.

 ## How to use